Search by Keyword

 (John Lennon - Paul McCartney)

 When this inspiration hits you, the immediate tendency is to record it while the enthusiasm is high.
 Otherwise, if a good degree of time goes by, the resulting recording may suffer from lessened interest from the songwriter.
-So the best case scenario would usually be for the songwriter to record the song as soon as he's finished writing it, if those circumstances present themselves.
+So the best case scenario would usually be for the songwriter to record the song as soon as he's finished writing it, if the circumstances are possible.

 Paul's house at St. John's Wood, London